To be honest, I’ve never climbed a mountain. Not yet, at least.

 Fair warning to those who are deathly afraid of creepy crawlies: Mt.
 Halcon is particularly known for the presence of leeches or limatik, especially during the rainy season.

-To pilgrims who used to frequent the mountain, Mt.
+To pilgrims who used to frequent this mountain in the Philippines, Mt.
 Banahaw is considered sacred.
 Some even call it a “holy mountain” because it is iconic in both religion and mysticism.
 Members of cults and religious sects tied to Mt.
 Banahaw believe it is inhabited by good spirits, while those who practice the mystical arts know it to be a place from which the earth’s abundant energy flows.
 This is why amulets, healing stones, and medicinal herbs can even be bought from Kinabuhayan, a village found at the foot of the mountain.
 Mt.
 Banahaw is also dotted with prayer spots and areas for meditation and communing with nature.

 A dormant volcano, Mt.
 Makiling has inspired numerous versions of a popular legend that brings to light Maria Makiling, the area’s otherworldly guardian who is said to roam the mountain’s paths to this day.
 Because of this, people have associated the area with a certain mystical appeal that is as inviting as its lush forests and healthy vegetation.